How to Form an LLC in New Mexico

 Before you officially file to create your New Mexico LLC, you will need to decide who your New Mexico registered agent will be.
 A registered agent is a business's legal appointee to receive notice of lawsuit and other legal or government notices.

 State law requires every LLC to have a registered agent.
-The registered agent is designated when you file New Mexico articles of organization with the New Mexico Secretary of State - Corporations Bureau.
+The registered agent is designated when you file New Mexico articles of organization with the New Mexico Secretary of State - Business Services Division.

 Our reliable registered agent service fulfills this requirement.
 You get: